 The strategy is for the borough of Swale.
-It was prepared in 2017 and sets out how the Council plans to protect, manage and enhance its open spaces over a five year period.
+It was prepared in 2017 and sets out how the Council plans to protect, manage and enhance its open spaces over a four year period.

-The strategy will be reviewed annually and updated every five years to harmonise with Local Plan revisions.
+The strategy will be reviewed annually and updated every four years to harmonise with Local Plan revisions and expected changes to the Swale housing allocations.
 The strategy has been prepared by Swale Borough Council with technical assistance from Knight, Kavanagh & Page Ltd in preparing the space audit and assessment.